List of TV Nation episodes

 The following is an episode list for the television series TV Nation.
 Written, directed, and hosted by Michael Moore, the show premiered in the United States on NBC on July 19, 1994.
 After the broadcast of the eighth episode, the show was subsequently cancelled by NBC, but was picked up by Fox for the summer of 1995.
 A total of 17 episodes were produced during the show's two seasons.

+Episodes

 Season 1

 The first season of TV Nation ran from July 19, 1994, to a special New Year's episode.
 The following table includes short summaries of the individual segments in each episode.

 Season 2

 Fox decided to air TV Nation's second season during the summer of 1995.
 The first show aired on July 21, and ran for seven consecutive weeks in the U.S. until September 8.